-Borrowings under the Select credit agreement bear interest, at the election of Select, based on LIBOR or an alternate base rate.
-Provisions within the Select credit agreement currently provide the Company with the ability to agree with JPMorgan Chase Bank, N.A., as administrative agent to the lenders, to replace LIBOR with a different reference rate in the event that LIBOR ceases to exist.
-For the Company's cash flow hedge, described further in Note 12 - Interest Rate Cap, the Company has elected to assert that the hedged forecasted transaction remains probable of occurring and for the purposes of assessment of hedge effectiveness assume that the reference rate will not be replaced for the remainder of the hedging relationship, as outlined by Topic 848.
-The Company is currently evaluating the other optional practical expedients provided under the standard and the effects they could have on the Company's consolidated financial statements, if elected.
+Borrowings under the Company's credit agreement bear interest, at the election of Select, based on LIBOR or an alternate base rate.
+The Company currently elects for its term loan borrowings to bear interest at a rate that is indexed to one-month LIBOR.
+Provisions within the credit agreement provide the Company with the ability to agree with JPMorgan Chase Bank, N.A., as administrative agent to the lenders, to replace LIBOR with a different reference rate in the event that LIBOR ceases to exist.
+The Company has not yet agreed upon a different reference rate with JPMorgan Chase Bank, N.A.

+For the Company's cash flow hedge, which mitigates the Company's exposure to increases in the one-month LIBOR rate above 1.0% on \$2.0 billion of principal outstanding under the term loan, the Company has elected to assert that the hedged forecasted transaction remains probable of occurring, regardless of a modification or expected modification that may replace one-month LIBOR with a different reference rate.
+The Company intends to modify the cash flow hedge's contractual terms related to the replacement of the reference rate, as necessary, to align with the reference rate specified for the Company's term loan.
+For the purpose of the assessment of hedge effectiveness, the Company assumes that the reference rate will not be replaced for the remainder of the hedging relationship, as outlined by Topic 848.
+The Company's cash flow hedge is described further in Note 12 - Interest Rate Cap.